Quick Start Guide

 sudo apt-get update -y

-From the console navigate to the unpacked QBlade directory – now you can start QBlade by executing the shell script run_qblade.sh with the following command
+From the console navigate to the unzipped QBlade directory.
+Now you can start QBlade by executing the wrapper script run_qblade.sh with the following command

 ./run_qblade.sh